 - $39 annual fee

-The rewards rate with this card is easy to understand.
+This is a secured card, meaning you have to put down a cash deposit if you get approved.
+Yet it offers a high rate of rewards that's easy to understand.
 You’ll earn a flat 1.5% cash back for each dollar you spend without any spending caps or limits.
-A $39 annual fee does apply, but that’s minimal compared to the annual fee on other cards.
+There's no annual fee, but you will have to make a minimum refundable deposit of $200 to open your account.
 With responsible account use, you could qualify for a higher credit limit in just six months with Automatic Credit Line Reviews.

 Secured Mastercard® from Capital One: Best for No Credit